Associate Professor of Economics

 Prof. Williams' main emphasis is the interaction of economics and public policy.
 His teaching prepares students for real-world issues in which there is a need for both economic insight and ability to think critically about socioeconomic contexts and impacts.
 His professional writing is designed to advance theory related to his courses; and to expand the awareness of academicians and public policy professionals about pertinent theory, connections between public policy choices and impacts, and possible policy alternatives.

 Williams' primary areas of research include urban and regional economic development, labor market access and the impact of education/training, and the economics of renewable energy.
 His research experience has included positions with the Dukakis Center for Urban and Regional Policy (Northeastern University), William Monroe Trotter Institute (University of Massachusetts-Boston), Abt Associates, the Regional Institute for Employment Policy (Boston University), and the U.S. Department of Labor, and services as an expert witness in legal proceedings.
 During his Spring 2011 sabbatical, Prof. Williams was lead economist in a study of the economic impact of rural renewable energy projects (in Maine, Vermont, Tennessee, North Dakota, Iowa, Washington state, and Oregon) for the US Department of Agriculture as the US component of a multinational research project initiated by the Paris, France-based Organization for Economic Cooperation and Development (OECD).
 His writings have been directed to a wide variety of audiences, from academicians to policy-makers to the general public.

-Prof. Williams teaches Urban Economics, Macroeconomics, the Economics of Education, the Economics of Race and Racism, Enterprising NonProfits: An Introduction to Social Entrepreneurship, and the Economics of Education ---all courses that deal with aspects of economics and public policy.
+Prof. Williams teaches Urban Economics, Macroeconomics, Labor Economics, the Economics of Race and Racism, Enterprising NonProfits: An Introduction to Social Entrepreneurship, and the Economics of Education ---all courses that deal with aspects of economics and public policy.
 His courses examine the interaction of economic dynamics with institutional and social factors, and the construction of economic theories pertaining to various issues.